-Dr. Matza is a board certified orthopaedic surgeon with specialty training in surgery of the hand and for arthritis of major joints including the hip, knee, shoulder, elbow, hand, and foot.
+Dr. Matza is a board certified orthopaedic surgeon with specialty trainityng in surgery of the hand and for arthritis of major joints including the hip, knee, shoulder, elbow, hand, and foot.
 He received his Doctor of Medicine Degree at Georgetown University School of Medicine in Washington, D.C., and completed his internship and residency in general surgery at the Tufts New England Medical Center Hospital in Boston.

 He completed his specialty training in orthopaedic surgery at both Tufts and Harvard University affiliated hospitals in Boston.
-Dr. Matza also received special training in reconstructive joint surgery for arthritis in Boston at the New England Baptist Hospital under the auspices of many notable reconstructive orthopaedic surgeons.
+Dr. Matza also received specialty training in reconstructive joint surgery for arthritis in Boston at the New England Baptist Hospital under the auspices of many notable reconstructive orthopaedic surgeons.
 He also received specialty training in rheumatoid hand surgery in Boston with Dr. Edward Nalebuff and Dr. Lewis Millender, and traumatic reconstructive hand surgery in New York City with Dr. William Littler and Dr. Richard Eaton.

 Dr. Matza is a charter member of the Association of Arthritic Hip and Knee Surgeons, and is a member of the New England Hand Society, the Society on Aging, the Waterbury Medical Association, and the Connecticut State Medical Society.

 Dr. Matza regularly participates in nationwide lectures, seminars, educational programs, and medical conferences in order to provide the latest treatments.
 He has authored numerous articles in the orthopaedic literature including a book chapter on reconstructive surgery of the knee.